Cayley structures and common knowledge: Basics

 Cayley graphs of \emph{large girth} have been obtained from permutation group actions in~\cite{Biggs89} and used in the construction of \emph{finite} bisimilar coverings of multi-modal Kripke structures~\cite{OttoAPAL04} and of S5 structures~\cite{DawarOttoAPAL09}.
 We could here similarly obtain finite bisimilar coverings of CK-structures that are generated through transitive closures from Cayley graphs of large girth (i.e.\ without short generator cycles).
 It turns out, however, that much stronger acyclicity properties for Cayley structures are needed for our present purposes.
 The cyclic configurations that matter in Cayley frames are induced by $R_\alpha$-edges (which includes $R_a$-edges as a special case).
 Arising from transitive closures, these edges stem from paths of a priori unbounded lengths in terms of the underlying generator edges; and equivalence classes for accessibility relations $R_\alpha$ are \emph{cosets} w.r.t.\ generated subgroups.
 This is why levels of \emph{coset acyclicity}, rather than just lower bounds on girth, will be extensively discussed in Section~\ref{cayleysec}.

 As another immediate variation of the main lemma, we consider \emph{richness} criteria.
-Simple variants of the above covering construction allow us to boost the local multiplicity.
-By local \emph{multiplicity} we refer to the cardinality of the set of realisations of the bisimulation type of any world in its $\alpha$-class.
+Simple variants of the above covering construction allow us to locally boost multiplicities.
+The \emph{multiplicity} of a bisimulation type in an $\alpha$-class is the cardinality of the set of its realisations in this class, and $k$-richness requires that this multiplicity is at least $k$ (if not $0$).